 The band have headlined their own shows and tours across the UK.
 In 2014, they toured UK racecourses, and in May 2015, they play a show at London's KOKO, in celebration of their long-standing relationship with the Nordoff Robbins Music Therapy charity.
 The band celebrated the 20th anniversary of their album, 'Picture This', in 2016, as well as a show as part of Live At Chelsea in June.

-Wet Wet Wet are set to play ‘Popped In Souled Out’ 30th Anniversary shows in Rochester, London and Edinburgh this summer.
+Wet Wet Wet will play intimate shows in Glasgow and London this November, their first alongside new vocalist Kevin Simm.
 Catch them live by checking out the tour dates and ticket information below on Stereoboard.